Geek-Estate/horizon-landingpage/_posts/2016-02-11-2016-presidential-hospitality-networks-supporters.md

 <p align="center"><img src="/assets/blog-2016-election.jpg"></p>

-We know campaign volunteers are some of the most passionate people, as well as incredibly frequent travelers.
-Some of the campaigns - such as [Hillary's Host a Staffer](https://www.hillaryclinton.com/volunteer/supporter-housing/) and [Bernie Sander's request for housing for staff](https://go.berniesanders.com/page/s/iowa-housing) - have efforts specifically trying to match volunteers/organizers with hosts willing to accommodate them for a few nights.
+We know campaign volunteers and staff are some of the most passionate people, as well as incredibly frequent travelers.
+Some of the campaigns - such as [Hillary's Host a Staffer](https://www.hillaryclinton.com/volunteer/supporter-housing/) and [Bernie Sander's request for housing for staff](https://go.berniesanders.com/page/s/iowa-housing) - have setup efforts to match volunteers/organizers/staff with hosts willing to accommodate them for a few nights.
 Of course, Horizon was built for exactly that purpose.
 Thus, we created groups for each of the campaigns that supporters may use if you wish:

 <strong>Democrats</strong>